Forms usually contain form elements including Checkbox, Dialog, Select Menu, Input Field, Radio Button and Switch.

 Appearance and Behavior

 For inline validation on specific form elements, Validation Text follows the same guidelines as Help Text in terms of general appearance and location.
-The font is the same medium font size, 10 px below the form element or group, uses sentence case capitalization, and lines up under the left-edge of the form element or form element group in the case of checkboxes or radio buttons.
+Validation Text is the same font size, is placed 8 px below the form element or group, uses sentence case capitalization, and lines up under the left-edge of the form element or form element group in the case of Checkboxes or Radio Buttons.
 If Help Text is present at the same time as an error state, the Validation Text replaces the existing Help Text under that form element.

 The validation-specific appearance elements are a red border around the relevant element or grouping, use of red, bold text instead of secondary text color, and starting the text with a red warning icon.
 This provides the user with multiple cues about the error state to aid in accessibility.
 The bold text enables accessible color contrast levels between the text and background colors.